Millions of International Student Visas Are Expiring in Canada This Year: Here’s What It Means for You

 Learn More: How Many Permanent Residents Will Canada Accept This Year?

-Who’s Impacted By the Visa Expirations
+Who’s Impacted By the Visa Expirations?

 The large number of expiring student visas signals a crucial moment in Canada’s international education landscape.
 For many students, their time in Canada represents a gateway to career advancement and permanent residency.
 However, failing to take timely action could result in a series of consequences.